-Genetic syndromes are caused by an abnormality in the genome , such as an extra piece or copy of a chromosome or a mistake in the DNA.
+An abnormality causes genetic syndromes in the genome, such as an extra piece or copy of a chromosome or a mistake in the DNA.

-These syndromes and the impact of their associated abnormalities can vary greatly and often require additional medical attention at the time of delivery.
+These syndromes and the impact of their associated abnormalities can vary greatly and often require additional medical attention at the delivery time.

-A syndrome is a disease or disorder that has more than one identifying characteristic or symptom.
+A syndrome is a disease or disorder with more than one identifying characteristic or symptom.

-Genetic syndromes are defined based on a genetic and biological condition that is already present before birth.
+Genetic syndromes are defined based on a genetic and biological condition already present before birth.

-However, many of the genetic syndromes begin to take effect only once the baby is born and begins to feed and grow.
+However, many genetic syndromes take effect only once the baby is born and begins to feed and grow.

-These babies may look and act completely normal at birth, but then develop problems later in life.
+These babies may look and act completely normal at birth but develop problems later in life.

 Although some genetic diseases occur at birth or in early childhood, such as cystic fibrosis or Duchenne muscular dystrophy.